12/30 Recaps: Northwest, Green girls earn wins - Portsmouth Daily Times

 Northwest left Mowrystown with a 50-19 road win over Whiteoak, Monday.

-Ava Jenkins scored a season-high 16 in the Mohawks win while Haidyn Wamsley scored seven, Valerie Copas scored six, Terah Webb scored five, Kloe Montgomery and Keirah Potts scored four apiece, and Reagan Lewis scored two.
+Ava Jenkins scored a season-high 16 in the Mohawks win while Haidyn Wamsley scored seven, Valerie Copas and Audrey Knittel scored six apiece, Terah Webb scored five, Kloe Montgomery and Keirah Potts scored four apiece, and Reagan Lewis scored two.

 Northwest travels to Waverly on Thursday in a key SOC II girls match-up.